EducationalTestingService/skll/README.rst

    +  Made logging much less verbose by default and switched to using ``QueueHandler`` and ``QueueListener`` instances when dealing with multiple processes/threads to prevent deadlocks (#75).
+   +  Added simple no-crash unit test for all learners.
+We check results with some, but not all. (#63)

 -  v0.19.0